lawrancej/CompilerKit/README.md

 LGPL version 2 or later.

 ## Why does this library exist?
+CompilerKit aims to [solve problems in existing tools](#problems-in-existing-compiler-compilers), and

+### Problems in existing compiler compilers
-Existing compiler construction tools (especially parser generators) have problems.
+Existing compiler construction tools have problems.
-Scanners and parser generators:

 - Require learning a new syntax (e.g., lex, yacc, Bison)
 - Add complexity to the build process (e.g., lex, yacc, Bison)